 Ilyin was born in 1883 to an aristocratic family in Moscow, studied law at the Imperial Moscow University, and in 1922, was deported by the Bolsheviks to Europe, along with 160 intellectuals and academics considered as ideological enemies of the communist regime.
 He lived in Germany, France, and after the Second World War in Switzerland, where he died.
 Ilyin, like many of the Russian émigré at the time, believed in the idea of Eurasianism, a concept, or rather a mythology, that explains Russia's destiny with its geography.
 Russia, according to the Eurasian theory, was a civilization of its own, a mix between Christian Byzantine culture and Asiatic Mongol political strength.
 In the 1930s, Ilyin showed sympathy to Hitler and Mussolini, and was critical to Jews, who, as he believed, were supporters of communism.
 As a member of the so-called Russian White Movement, the contra-revolutionary forces that fought against the Bolsheviks, he was attracted to the German National Socialism.
 He discovered in the fascist ideology "patriotism, sense of honor, dictatorial discipline, spiritual renewal, and revival of social justice."
 He also believed in the providential power of the Russian Orthodox Church.
 The Church, he thought, offered an alternative "third path" for the development of Russia that was neither Soviet communism, nor Western liberalism and democracy.
 He argued that the Church is a promoter and guardian of the traditional Russian values and the only true source for "spiritual renewal" of the Russian people.

-All this explains why Putin and Russians have been attracted to Ivan Ilyin's philosophy.
+All this explains why Putin and many Russians have been attracted to Ivan Ilyin's philosophy.
 Moreover, Ilyin is considered a prophet.
 In the 1950s, he wrote an essay titled, "What Dismemberment of Russia entails for the World."
 In this text, he predicted the collapse of the Soviet Union and explained how Russia could be preserved from the corrupting influence of the West.
 As a follower of the Eurasian idea, he did not think that Russia belonged to Europe or Asia.
 Russia, for him, was a unique civilization.
 He did not trust the European nations, and had the apocalyptic vision that after the collapse of the Soviets, the Germans would annex Ukraine and the Baltic States, the British would takeover Caucasus and Central Asia, and Japan would attack Russia's Far East.
 His main concern was Ukraine, a territory that he considered historically and culturally Russian.
 He warned against the Western propaganda language.
 The words "democratization," "liberalization," "freedom" were only means for destroying the unity and Eurasian spirit of the Russian civilization.
-He argued that democracy was not the appropriate political form for a big country as Russia; Russia, he argued, was too diverse ethnically, and democracy could not preserve its unity.
+He argued that democracy was not the appropriate political model for a big country as Russia; Russia, he argued, was too diverse ethnically, and democracy could not preserve its unity.
 Instead, he proposed what he called "Russian National Dictatorship" as the best form of governance.
 The central power that he imagined was not a totalitarian regime, but rather an autocratic rule similar to the one of the old Russian monarchy.
 Under this regime, he believed, there would be freedom, but not anarchy, and the central power, like the Hobbesian Leviathan, would serve the people, assuring the civil order and peace.
 As we see, these are all visions that could legitimize the political style and ambitions of President Putin.

 Putin puts Ilyin's philosophy in practice.
 He is favorable to the Orthodox Church that miraculously survived the communist terror.
 "The Russian Orthodox Church," he said in a speech, "[...] works tirelessly to bring unity, to strengthen family ties, and to educate the younger generation in the spirit of patriotism."
 Putin supports the revival of the Orthodox Church.
 Under his and Medvedev's presidency the Church received back its properties confiscated by the Soviet regime.
 Today, the Church and its organizations are the biggest recipients of presidential grants.
 Putin uses Russian Orthodoxy to emphasize Russian exceptionalsim and cultural superiority.
 In a speech in 2013, he argued that the Euro-Atlantic countries had rejected the "Christian values that constitute the basis of Western civilization," implying that Russia, in contrast, began to cultivate and defend them.
 In 2007, the Kremlin created Ruskiy Mir Foundation (Russian World Foundation), whose goal is to support the Russian language and culture abroad.
 After the fall of communism, the Russian Christianity has experienced revival, and under Putin's presidency this process has accelerated.
 Between 1991 and 2008 the percentage of the Russians who identify themselves culturally as Orthodox Christians increased from 31 percent to 72 percent.
 The number of people who believe in God for the same period went from 38 to 56 percent.